alt-magick/Newsgroup-Kill-Switch/README.md

 # Newsgroup-Kill-Switch
-A python kill switch that posts to newsgroups
+A kill switch that can post to newsgroups

-Use your own news server or go to https://www.eternal-september.org/
+Use your own usenet server or go to https://www.eternal-september.org/

 INSTRUCTIONS